 Linda Crampton from British Columbia, Canada on January 30, 2021:

 Your article is very interesting, Eric.
 All of the recipes sound delicious!

-Misbah Sheikh from The World of Poets on January 30, 2021:
+Misbah Sheikh from The World of Rebels. on January 30, 2021:

 I would like to have Paella.
 It’s very famous in Spain

 I always love eating it, arroz cal do is also nice,